CitrineInformatics/citrine-python/docs/source/getting_started/basic_functionality.rst

 Data Model Object Specific Methods
 -----------------------------------

-The client supports additional methods on certain data model object resources.
+The client supports additional methods on certain data model object resources, such as more powerful ways to get resources.
 These are detailed in the documentation of :doc:`GEMD data objects <../data_entry>`